-As a result of the nearly four months spent conducting this review, it is clear that on at least several occasions, state and non-state agencies and entities missed opportunities to communicate and/or share vital information that in combination could have lead to the successful prosecution of Dr. Bradley, or at the very least, lead to the loss of his license to practice medicine.
-As a result, all of the entities charged with child protection must not only follow the letter of the law but also must better coordinate their efforts and communicate intra and inter-agency.
+As a result of the nearly four months spent conducting this review, it is clear that on at least several occasions, state and non-state agencies and entities missed opportunities to communicate and/or share vital information that, in combination, could have lead to the successful prosecution of Dr. Bradley, or at the very least, lead to the revocation of his license to practice medicine.
+All of the entities charged with child protection must not only follow the letter of the law, but also must better coordinate their efforts and communicate intra-and inter-agency.